jrbe/Nissan-Leaf-Gen-3-Adapter-Board/README.md

 The Wiki for this board is here, https://openinverter.org/wiki/Nissan_Leaf_Gen_3_(2018_up_EM57)

+There are many options built into this board.
+Multi-footprints for the 2 main connectors for SMD and through hole options, E-stop bypass or use, auxiliary outputs with different voltages, etc. See the wiki above for details.

 If you have questions please check the Wiki first.
 If your question is not answered there please post questions, comments, ideas, etc. in this thread, https://openinverter.org/forum/viewtopic.php?t=4276

 ![Front PCB w- SMD](https://github.com/jrbe/Nissan-Leaf-Gen-3-Adapter-Board/assets/6788692/2b5dec66-37aa-404f-b1e8-244b5429cfdc)